-Once limited to shoppers with elite status, many luxury, fashion and beauty retailers are now offering personal experiences to their customers as a way of increasing customer conversion rates, basket size and loyalty figures.
+Once limited to customers with elite status, many luxury, fashion and beauty retailers are now offering personal shopping appointments to their customers as a way of increasing customer conversion rates, basket size and loyalty figures.

 With new enterprise appointment scheduling software making it that much easier for retail businesses to create and implement a smooth customer booking journey across their store portfolios, many leading brands are offering in-store and online appointments for fashion and styling advice, beauty tutorials or personalized shopping experiences.